What To Do If You Cut Your Toenail Too Short | Quick Relief Guide

 What To Do If You Cut Your Toenail Too Short and It Starts Bleeding?

 If your toenail is cut too short and bleeding occurs, apply gentle pressure with a clean tissue or gauze until the bleeding stops.
-Then clean the area with warm water and mild soap to reduce bacteria and lower infection risk.
+Then clean the area gently with water and mild soap around the wound to lower irritation and infection risk.

 How Should I Care For My Toenail After Cutting It Too Short?